Nick Simmons (speedway rider)

 Nicholas Steven John Simmons (born 24 July 1981) is a former motorcycle speedway rider from England.

 Speedway career

 Simmons began his British career riding in the 1997 Speedway Conference League and then moved on to ride for Isle of Wight Islanders in 1998 and later became their club captain.

-He rode in the top tier of British Speedway riding for the Belle Vue Aces during the 2008 Elite League speedway season.
+Simmons rode in the top tier of British Speedway riding for the Belle Vue Aces during the 2008 Elite League speedway season.

-In 2023 Simmons undertooka 1,000 miles endurance challenge from Land's End to John O Groats in 24 hours.
+In 2023, Simmons undertooka 1,000 miles endurance challenge from Land's End to John O Groats in 24 hours.